 Who takes your photos?

 I take most of the photos.
 Daniel takes many of the Style photos, and he always is able to make me laugh when he takes my picture.
-I'm also very fortunate to be able to shoot occasionally with a friend from church, Taylor, of Taylor Love Studios.
+I'm also very grateful for Daniel's dad and brother who occasionally take some of my Style photos.
+They never mind helping me out!
 If you ever have a question about which of us has taken the photos, just ask!

 Where did you get your top/pants/shoes/accessories?